RosaHD/Stardust/README.md

 Boids, based on code by Craig Reynolds, Daniel Shiffman, from: http://s373.net/code/boids

+Final project, Master in Design, Oslo Academy of the Arts.

+www.stereoscopica.no

-A big thank you to Joel Gethin Lewis and Pete Hellicar for tutoring in this project.
+Thanks to Pete and Joel (Hellicar&Lewis) for their guidance in this project.